 It’s not the easiest thing to describe.
 But, I’m going to try because I want you to recognize these moments for yourself when they happen.
 Or know you’re not alone if they’ve already happened to you.
 They are a natural part of evolving as a conscious human being.

-The simplest way to describe “an ecstatic moment of integration” is a moment of profound clarity and peace arising after an intense period of challenge.
+The simplest way to describe “ecstatic moments of integration” is a moment of profound clarity and peace arising after an intense period of challenge.
 Some also refer to these moments as a “spiritual awakening.”

-There are a few elements that tee up an “ecstatic moment of integration.”
+There are a few elements that tee up these “ecstatic moments of integration.”

 3. Heightened state of awareness.
 Do you ever feel like the entire Universe is nudging you along life’s path with tips, useful distinctions and feedback arising organically through conversations, observation or events?
 Even social media posts or comments, music, a random happening with a stranger or simple quote can add a helpful perspective to the challenge at hand when we’re in a heightened state of awareness.

 4. Lots of inner transformation.
 Perhaps we’re always learning and growing, though in periods leading up to an “ecstatic moment of integration” one is experiencing breakthroughs, aha’s and new insights in close succession.
 The compounding effect of all the new shifts merge together into an even grander inner transformation.

 I experienced my first “ecstatic moment of integration” at a Tony Robbins seminar over 20 years ago.
 Since then, there have been many others, some more poignant than others.

 In the last three weeks, there have been a couple.
 Without going into all the details, let me try to describe the moment of recognition.